Appealing Guilty Verdicts

 Influencing Federal Sentencing

 Federal sentencing is a fast-changing subject where the quality of the lawyers may have a tremendous effect on the outcome.
 The United States Supreme Court has ruled in a series of recent decisions that the federal sentencing guidelines are “advisory” and NOT mandatory.
 A federal judge can give a reasonable sentence from a minimum period of probation, or the statutory mandatory minimum, to the maximum.
 There is a “safety valve” and other ways to receive a sentence below the so-called “mandatory minimum.”
-We also help people be involved in the bureau of prisons decision about where they go, and how they will be treated if sentenced to confinement and how to earn early release.
+We also help people take part in the bureau of prisons decision about where they go, how they will be treated if sentenced to confinement and how they can earn early release.

 There are a series of treaties between the United States and other countries allowing a person convicted here to serve their sentence where they are citizens.
 We help our clients take advantage of their foreign citizenship to obtain early release.

 Extraordinary writs are complicated, some say ancient, remedies available in unusual circumstances.
 For example, the United States Supreme Court has discretion (it gets to choose) whether to take up a case from a Federal Court of Appeals or the Texas Court of Criminal Appeals.
 The “paper” that we are required to prepare for the Supreme Court is called an Application for a Writ of Certiorari and the paper that brings a case to the Texas Court of Criminal Appeals is a Petition for Discretionary Review.

 If a judge absolutely refuses to perform a duty required by law – such as keeping a case when the judge was formerly the prosecutor – an Application for Writ of Mandamus, filed in a court of appeals, is the paperwork which can get the judge kicked off the case or ordered to follow the applicable law.